stellar/stellar-protocol/sep-template.md

 ```
 SEP: <to be assigned>
-Title: <Add of IPFS Hash to Memo>
+Title: Add IPFS Hash to Memo
-Author: <Brian Ebert, brian@motia.com>
+Author: Brian Ebert, brian@motia.com
 Status: Draft
 Created: <date created on, in ISO 8601 (yyyy-mm-dd) format>
 ```

 ## Simple Summary
-Addition of current IPFS Hash to Memo.
+Addition of *current* IPFS Hash to Memo.

 ## Abstract
-Add a memoType Memo_IPFS_Qm to Memo.
+Add a memoType MemoIPFS_Qm to Memo.

 Ingestion of a current IPFS hash to include decode from base 58 and stripping IPFS multihash metadata 0x1220.

 The resulting 32 byte sha256 hash is stored as any current memoHash buffer.

 ## Motivation
 IPFS provides distributed storage of authenticated data.
 This natural repository for documents pertient to a transaction is already used on stellar, by decoding an IPFS hash from base58 and stripping two bytes of multihash metadata from the front of a 32 byte sha256 hash.
 This invests trust in the third party performing the transformation, as well as depending upon a third party to point to IPFS as repository of the preimage.
-A labeled memo takes advantage of network consensus to explicitly associate collateral documents with a transaction.
+A labeled memo explicitly associates collateral documents with a transaction.

-Adaptiing Stellar to the full IPFS multihash requires changes to the storage budget for memos, with additional cost of programming.
-Adding a memo option of today's IPFS hash minimizes cost and schedule.
-The incremental change promises data to drive future decisions regarding Stellar and IPFS.

 ## Specification
-Add a memo type MEMO_IPFS_QM.
+Add a memo type MEMOIPFS_QM.

 #### Memo
 **new Memo(type, value)**